Peter Gouldthorpe: Children's books

 Gouldthorpe wrote and illustrated his first children's book, Jonah and the Manly Ferry, in 1983.
 Since then, he has gone on to illustrate or write/illustrate seventeen picture books and innumerable educational books.
 His work uses a wide variety of mediums including linocut, scraperboard, watercolour, crayon, coloured pencils, acrylic and oil paints.
 His books have often been shortlisted for The Children's Book Council of Australia's Children's Book of the Year Awards.
 In 1994, First Light (written by Gary Crew) was awarded Picture Book of the Year.
 He has collaborated with some of Australia's best-loved children's authors, including Paul Jennings, John Marsden and Colin Thiele.
-He has also introduced a new generation of young readers to the works of great Australian poets CJ Dennis and Ethel Turner though his illustrated versions of their work.
+He has also introduced a new generation of young readers to the works of great Australian poets CJ Dennis and Ethel Turnerthrough his illustrated versions of their work.

-Landscape painting

 Since 2001, Gouldthorpe has returned to landscape painting, often working en plein air.
 He has held several solo shows at Colville Street Art Gallery.
-He has been a three-time finalist in the Glover Prize, winning the People's Choice Award in 2010.
+He has been a seven-time finalist in the Glover Prize, winning the People's Choice Award in 2010 and 2021.Peter exhibits his work through Handmark Gallery.